ShemaSafari/ShemaOS_v1.0/docs/README.md

 # Project Documentation: ShemaOS

 ## 1. Introduction
 This is my first attempt at building an operating system.
-I started this project out of curiosity about how computers work, how they start up, and how much control a user truly has over their machine.
+I started this project cause i wanted to challege myself and also out of curiosity about how computers work, how they start up, and how much control a user truly has over their machine.

 This OS project represents the **first phase of a two-part journey** to eventually build my own computer from the ground up.
 Currently, I’m focusing on the software side—creating an operating system—since I don’t yet have the materials to build physical hardware.
 Once this OS is complete and functional, I plan to design and build a **custom physical computer** to house and run it.